 - Initialization - Any steps that must be taken before test execution. - Test Steps - Interactions with the system, and comparisons between oracle and actual values. - Tear Down - Any steps that must be taken after test execution.

 Test Input

-- Any deliberate interactions with a software feature.
+- Interactions with a software feature.

-- Generally, calls a function through an interface.
+- Invoke a function through an interface.

 - Method Call

 - API Call

 - CLI Interaction

 - GUI Interaction